ataborschkade/CompoMug/README.md

+### This code is associated with the paper from popov et al., "Computational design of thermostabilizing point mutations for G protein-coupled receptors". eLife, 2018. http://dx.doi.org/10.7554/eLife.34729

 CompoMug stands for COMputational Predictions Of MUtations in GPCRs.

 CompoMug consists of four modules: knowledge-based, sequence-based, structure-based, and machine-learning-based, taking maximum advantage of accumulated structural and biophysical data.